pencil-code/pencil-code/doc/paper/paper.md

 individual developers.
 Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
-Of the developers, 34 have done more than 34 comments.
+Of the developers, 34 have done more than 34 commits.
 Further developments and interactions between developers and users is being promoted through annual user meetings since 2004 and a newsletters since 2020.